 It’s true, guys!
-Vinyl has come a long way!
-I was very impressed with the vinyl planks that look like wood, much like the wood plank tile that is so popular.
+Vinyl flooring has come a long way!
+I was very impressed with the vinyl plank flooring that look like wood, much like the wood plank tile that is so popular.
 After discussing with our flooring guy, we decided to go ahead and install vinyl plank flooring in both of our bathrooms (we’re an easy upsell if you haven’t noticed) so that our entire house would have new flooring when we moved in.
+See the vinyl plank flooring in our master bathroom here and our guest bathroom here.

 For your convenience, there are affiliate links below.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Thank you so much for supporting MHB.
 Click here to read my full disclosure policy.

-Here are some answers to the most commonly asked questions I get about our flooring:
+That’s my vinyl plank flooring review.
+Here are some answers to the most commonly asked questions I get about our vinyl plank flooring:

 Why did we choose vinyl plank flooring?